nichol7s/timelines-site/pages/ventilation.md

 permalink: /ventilation
 ---

+Ventilation is a prevention strategy alondside [quarantine](/quarantine), test and trace, masks, and distance

 # Synopsis

 Just like in 1918 for the Spanish Flu pandemic, ventilation of enclosed spaces is key to reducing transmission.
 That can range from opening windows to deliberate air cleaning solutions which were not available in 1918.